bregman-arie/commtrack/README.md

 ## Configuration

-There is a sample configuration in `samples` directory.
+Note: There is a sample configuration in `samples` directory.

-You have to specify the chain (where to look and in what order) and each link in the chain has to be specified in a separate section
+Every chain file should define `links`.
+This is tells commtrack where to look for your commit and in what order.

+Also, if a link is not pre-defined in commtrack, you have to specify it in its own section based on its type (Gerrit, Git, ...)

 ```
 [DEFAULT]